Muhlenbergia rigens: Cultivation and habitat restoration

 Muhlenbergia rigens can be established in late spring and early summer by broadcast seeding with irrigation.
 For best results, 50 seeds per square foot are planted then lightly incorporated just below the soil surface with a culti-packer.
 Establishment is most successful when steps are taken to mitigate weed growth.
 Burning, discing, and reduced fertilization schemes to reduce the weed seed bank are recommended.

 Container planting is a highly effective way of establishing deergrass.
 The seed can be sown in flats in May and transplanted in the fall of the same year.
 In California, except in areas of heavy frost, Muhlenbegia rigens can be successfully planted in winter and spring to take advantage of seasonal rainfall.
 Stand preparation should be the same as when broadcast-seeded.
 During transplant, plants should be spaced with a minimum of two feet between them.
 After establishment little management is required.
 Irrigation is unnecessary in normal rainfall years and fertilization is not recommended as it may increase weed competition.
 Burning or mowing can be used every few years to reduce accumulated dead matter.

 Because Muhlenbergia rigens uses C4 carbon fixation, it gains an advantage in conditions of drought and high temperature.
 This characteristic, along with its attractiveness, has gained the plant recent attention as an ornamental in xeriscape gardens.
 Studies have also demonstrated a high tolerance to salt suggesting possible irrigation using low quality reclaimed waste-water sources at very low cost.

 Ecology

 Muhlenbergia rigens is a cover for mule deer during fawning periods.
 Studies have equated reduced deer populations with overgrazed deergrass stands in and near cattle pasture.
 Young shoots and leaves are grazed by deer, horses, and cattle.
 It is an overwintering host for many species of Lepidoptera and ladybug.
 Deergrass seed provides food for many different bird species.

 History

 Deergrass was important to many Native American tribes who used its long seedstalks as the principal material in coiled baskets.
 Deergrass underwent an early form of cultivation by many California tribes who regularly burned areas to maintain stands of deergrass, and induce the production of long straight stalks for use in basketry.
-Each basket required over 3000 stalks, driving the need for cultivation It is believed that much of its current distribution is due to propagation by Native Americans.
+Each basket required over 3000 stalks, driving the need for cultivation.
+Without periodic traditional burning, deergrass needs annual or biannual haircuts, otherwise it collects an excess of dead thatch and becomes a fire hazard.
+It is believed that much of its current distribution is due to propagation by Native Americans.